scorputty/vagrant-gluster-test/README.md

 ```
 vagrant up
 ```
-This will spin up 3 gluster servers with each one extra disk and 2 clients.
-You can then test/play with heketi.
+This will spin up 3 gluster ganesha servers with each one extra disk and 2 clients fully configured and mounted nfs share.

 - Checkout the [Standalone Heketi Demo README.md](https://github.com/scorputty/vagrant-gluster-test/blob/master/provheketi/README.md) for more info.

 - `provsimple` will install and configure and mount the share on the clients.